-Adelina is a former "Miss Smiles" beauty queen who is a resident at a senior citizen retirement home.
-Her joie de vie and unfaded beauty make her attractive to the male residents, especially Andrea, a dapper and charming septuagenarian.
-Their initial attraction evolves into physical desire, but the culture of the institution conspires against them.Written by
+Adelina, a former "Miss Smiles" beauty queen, is a resident at a senior citizen retirement home.
+Her joie de vie and unfaded beauty make her attractive to the male residents, especially Andrea, a dapper and charming but married septuagenarian.
+Their initial mutual attraction evolves into physical desire, but their families and the conservative culture of the institution conspire against their consummating their love.Written by

 4 of 4 people found this review helpful.

 Was this review helpful to you?